yihui/yihui.org/content/tinytex/_index.md

 ![The TinyTeX logo; designed by Hao Zhu @haozhu233](/images/logo-tinytex.png)

 TinyTeX only provides an installation script that downloads and installs TeX Live over the network.
 It may take a couple of minutes, depending on your network speed.
-Before you install TinyTeX, I recommend that _you uninstall your existing LaTeX distribution_.
 Currently TinyTeX works best for R users.
-Other users can use it, too (it is just that missing LaTeX packages won't be automatically installed).
+Other users can use it, too---it is just that missing LaTeX packages won't be automatically installed.

 Installing or running TinyTeX _does not_ require admin privileges, which means you no longer need `sudo` or your IT.
 You can even run TinyTeX from a Flash drive.